Lamictal and Stevens Johnson Syndrome: Causation and Risk Assessment

 Frequently Asked Questions

-Does Lamictal (lamotrigine) cause Stevens-Johnson Syndrome?
+Does Lamictal cause Stevens Johnson Syndrome?

 What are the early warning signs of SJS from Lamictal?